 Slánú Stroke Rehab

-The service is offered by an occupational therapist (OT) and physical/exercise therapist (PT), free of charge, in the person’s house after he/she has been discharged home from the hospital or inpatient rehabilitation unit.
+The service is offered by an occupational therapist (OT) and physical/exercise therapist (PT) after a person has been discharged home from the hospital or inpatient rehabilitation unit.

-The purpose of the charity is to support stroke survivors in the community to continue their rehabilitation after discharge and reach their chosen goals.
+The purpose of the social enterprise is to support stroke survivors in the community to continue their rehabilitation after discharge and reach their chosen goals.

-This kind of support is not currently available in Kerry; people receive rehabilitation services while in hospital but do not have access to ongoing, intensive community based upper limb therapy.
+This kind of support is not currently available in Ireland; people receive rehabilitation services while in hospital but do not have access to ongoing, intensive community based upper limb therapy.

 Please contact Susan on 086 382 4134 for more details.